mbodm/cdis/README.md

 - Windows 11 (all versions) or Windows 10 ("May 2019 Update" or later) includes the NET48 runtime by default.
 - In 2017 .NET Core 2.0 introduced a new project format, called "SDK-style project format" (SSPF).
 - Most of the best features, of modern NET8 platform, publishing/deployment-wise, are the result of SSPF.
-- A NET48 project can also make use of the more modern SSPF (for "how?" see section below).
+- A NET48 project can also make use of the more modern SSPF (for "how?" see the section below).
--
--

-### Why .NET 4.8 and not .NET 8.0?

-To make sure the compiled binary runs on all Windows 10/11 machines (without any further pre-requirements) you normally have 2 options:
+That said, this means if you want to make sure the compiled binary runs on all Windows 10/11 machines out-of-the-box (without any further pre-requirements) you typically have 2 options:
-- Create a .NET 8.0 console application and publish it _self-contained_
+- Create a .NET 8 console application and publish it _self-contained_
-- Create a .NET 4.8 console application and publish it _framework-dependent_

-The latter one runs on any Windows 10/11 machine out of the box, even when _framework-dependent_ (which means it needs an installed runtime), because Windows 10 and Windows 11 have the .NET 4.8 runtime installled by default.
+- Create a .NET Framework 4.8 console application (which is by default _framework-dependent_) As said above, the latter one runs on any Windows 10/11 machine out-of-th- box, even when _framework-dependent_ in general (which means it needs an installed runtime), because Windows 10 and Windows 11 have the .NET 4.8 Framework runtime installled by default.

-The resulting binary (".exe" file) sizes are:
-- An empty NET8 console application, published as _self-contained_ (with active _trim_ option) is ~11MB in size.
-- An empty NET8 AOT console application is ~1.3MB in size.
-- An empty NET48 console application, published as _framework_dependent_, is ~7KB in size.

 Even when the size difference is not that huge, i decided to stick with the NET48 route.
 And here is why: